devashishsharma2302/squealy/README.md

 [![Build Status](https://travis-ci.org/hashedin/squealy.svg?branch=phase-2)](https://travis-ci.org/hashedin/squealy)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 SQueaLy is an open-source, self-deployable application that runs on Django.
-It is a microservice for business intelegence and analytics which provides reporting APIs with fine grained security and fastracks your development.
+It is a micro service for business intelligence and analytics which provides reporting APIs with fine-grained security and fast tracks your development.
 It gives you the power to analyze and visualize your organizational data in an environment that is completely owned by you.
 Hence, making it the most suitable solution for generating charts and reports out of sensitive data.

 ## When to use SQueaLy

 **When you want charts and reports in your application at a hot pace**

 Using SQueaLy, creating APIs for your reports/charts and visualizing the output is super quick.
 Just write the query to fetch the data from your database and use the SQueaLy's authoring interface to visualize the output.
 Once satisfied, give your users the permission to view/edit the report and share the URL of your report.
-That's it !
+That's it!

 **When you want fine grained security in your reporting APIs**

 You can provide not only chart level view permissions but also user/parameter level permissions.
-To make that one liner straighformard, consider the following use case.
+To make that one liner straighforward, consider the following use case.
 You have a chain of hotels based on multiple locations.
 You create 5 reports which are to be viewed by the managers of each hotel but you don't want the manager of one location to view the report of the hotels not managed by him.
 Now if you write this logic in your own code, it is going to take a lot of time but using SQueLy, this can be done in seconds.